 At our Mercy Care site in Kenya, many schools that our sponsored children attend were in very poor condition.
 Kasyongo primary school, for example, consisted of a small, makeshift room made of scavenged wood with a dirt floor.
 The cramped space wasn’t conductive to learning, and the classroom was wide open to the elements.

 Thanks to the efforts of kindness of our supporters, three elementary schools at our Mercy Care site received major upgrades through our gift catalogue program!

 Kasyongo primary school, along with Kathitu primary school, underwent a complete reconstruction.
 Parents of the children also pitched in to help with the process!
-Both schools now have concrete walls and a solid rood, offering a roomier and safer learning environment for the children.
+Both schools now have concrete walls and a solid roof, offering a roomier and safer learning environment for the children.

 The third school, Kasevi primary school, received 40 desks and chairs for students.
 Now, the children don’t have to sit on the floor, and are able to read and write with ease.

 “The main beneficiaries are the children.
 The learning environment at all three schools was improved, directly impact learning and producing a conductive environment for schools to groom our children well,” smiles Sr. Mary, our Mercy Care site director.